 - All children start the day on green.
-A child who is on green all day receives 1 Dojo using the Class Dojo. - Steps when children display low level disruption or behaviours not showing the 'Golden Values' - Stop & Think > Yellow warning card > Red Card & Reflection Time - Reflection Time restorative questions are used to help the child reflect on their behaviour, regulate their emotions and learn from their behaviours.
-Refection Time is led by a middle or senior leader and recorded using the reflection tools. (appendices) - All steps are given verbally (not visually) and privately (not publically) in order for the child to develop their behaviour without shame. - Red cards are recorded on CPOMS and monitored/responded to by the Assistant Heads and Deputy Head. - Children who repeatedly receive red cards will be tracked and monitored by the class teacher and SLT.
-Parents will be informed if necessary. - If an incident is serious e.g. abusive, harmful, unsafe or violent, a child can receive an immediate red card or may need removing from the environment (to a safe space to regulate). - These practices may differ slightly from one phase of school to another, particularly in EYFS. - All discriminatory behaviour and language is recorded on CPOMS.
+A child who is on green all day receives 1 Dojo using the Class Dojo. - Steps when children display low level disruption or behaviours not showing the 'Golden Values' - Stop & Think > Reminder > Reflection (which includes time out of the classroom with an adult to reflect) - Reflection Time restorative questions are used to help the child reflect on their behaviour, regulate their emotions and learn from their behaviours.
+Refection Time is led by a middle or senior leader and recorded using the reflection tools. (appendices) - All steps are given verbally (not visually) and privately (not publically) in order for the child to develop their behaviour without shame. - 'Reflections' are recorded on CPOMS and monitored/responded to by the Assistant Heads and Deputy Head. - Children who repeatedly receive 'Reflections' will be tracked and monitored by the class teacher and SLT.
+Parents will be informed if necessary. - If an incident is serious e.g. abusive, harmful, unsafe or violent, a child can receive an immediate 'Reflection' or may need removing from the environment (to a safe space to regulate). - These practices may differ slightly from one phase of school to another, particularly in EYFS.

+• All discriminatory behaviour and language is recorded on CPOMS.
 This must always include a restorative conversation.